Article reviewed by Dr. Holly J. Vaught, OD

 Between the ages of 40 and 65, most people’s eyes go through a change that leads to presbyopia.
 The eye’s lens, which contracts and expands thanks to the help of a circular muscle, becomes less flexible and more rigid over time.
 This hardening of the lens prohibits the eye from contracting to focus on close-up objects, which is what causes fuzzy vision when trying to read.

-Although this may sound frightening, everyone develops some degree of presbyopia during their life, and a simple visit to your eye doctor for an eye exam can confirm the diagnosis.
+Although this may sound frightening, everyone develops some degree of presbyopia during their life.
+In fact, more than 120 million Americans need vision correction for presbyopia.
 Luckily, there are several easy fixes to correct your reading vision!
-The most common solution is wearing a pair of reading glasses, also referred to as "readers."
-The Vision Council's VisionWatch Report states that 26.2% of American adults aged 45-54 currently wear reading glasses — you're not alone!
+The most common solution is wearing a pair of reading glasses, also referred to as “readers.”

 Finding Your Reading Glasses Power